-However, if an organization makes the move to the cloud and fails to understand the pricing mechanism or how to adjust it for their use case, they may end up paying the same as or even more than they did using a traditional infrastructure.
+If an organization makes the move to the cloud and fails to understand the pricing mechanism or how to adjust it for their use case, they may end up paying the same as or even more than they did using a traditional infrastructure.

 Take, for example, a use case of a company that has set up Auto Scaling and that is faced with a major outage with their database.
-The outage stopped their app server from working and it caused Auto Scaling, which had been checking the health of instances, to begin terminating those instances and start launching new instances.
+The outage stopped their app server from working and it caused Auto Scaling, which had been checking the health of Amazon EC2 instances, to begin terminating those instances and start launching new instances.

 As a result, at the end of this outage, the organization had more than 10,000 GB of unutilized storage.
 These unutilized instances were costing an additional $1000 per month, without contributing to the organization’s operations.
 Annually, these Amazon EBS costs would be unmanageable.

 The Unutilized Volumes Solution